AAAI-2025-Hackathon/team_63/README.md

   --num_samples 50 \
   --out results/synthetic_trajectories.csv
 ```
---model: path to the trained Pi-DPM checkpoint.
+--model: path to the trained PhyDRL checkpoint.
 --num_samples: how many synthetic trajectories to generate.
 --out: CSV file to store the generated trajectories.